House in Alcalar / Vitor Vilhena Arquitectura

 Less Specs

-From the architect.
+Text description provided by the architects.
 Located in the south of Portugal, in an area that serves as a transition between the Sea and the land.
 It is located in the village of Alcalar, a few kilometers from Portimão, where 5000 years ago was settled an important Prehistoric community.
 Based on the importance of the location of the land and its relationship with history, we decided that the image of the house would have to seek the organic relations that refer to the Monument that appears in the history of the area.

 The image of the house is constituted by several curves that consist in the separations provoked by the surroundings.
 The topography is gently sloping, and the surrounding is characterized by a traditional style single-family dwellings from the 80's.
 The land confines with a municipal street, which defines the entrance of the house.
 The project develops on a single floor (above the street level) with the intention of minimizing the visual impact of the viewer from the street and its implementation takes into account the better use of the solar orientation of the interior compartments and the best views that the site provides.